vitalcode/events-postgres/README.md

-### Docker image for postgres database used in events-deploy project.
+### Extends docker image for postgres database used in events-deploy project.

 Adds users table populated with user details.

 Example usage: